vEnhance/1802/src/preface.typ

 These notes have the following lofty goal:
 #goal[
-  In theory, an incoming MIT student should be able to pass the 18.02 final exam by *only* reading these notes and problems, working through several practice final exams, and going to a weekly office-hours#footnote[
+  In theory, an incoming MIT student with a single-variable calculus background should be able to pass the 18.02 final exam by *only* reading these notes and problems, working through several practice final exams, and going to a weekly office-hours#footnote[
     You can substitute the office hours for a knowledgeable friend, or similar.